 Comment Type Comment Up Votes Down Votes 50 Safety Maybe buy a bit of land from the field owner to allow space for a right turn lane onto 973 from Gregg lane, as this backs up really badly due to people wanting to turn left onto 973 and head north.
 6 0 51 Safety VERY dangerous intersection.
 People going north on Suncrest and wanting to turn right onto Tower, do not realize that they have priority over those coming from west of the intersection, who are traveling east on tower and wanting to stay on tower.
 That second group of people are technically making a left turn to stay on tower, which is second in priority to those in the first group i described - hope that makes sense - email me if it doesn't!
-0 52 Safety Someone has got to monitor the two primary streets through SG.
+5 0 52 Safety Someone has got to monitor the two primary streets through SG.
 As more people use it to cut through because they want to avoid the hot mess of 290, they are driving dangerously through our neighborhood, speeding,ignoring school zones, traffic control devices.
 We truly need major deterrents to actually keep people from using this neighborhood to cut through speed bumps throughout the neighborhood, adding traffic circles at very single intersection, anything to STOP speeders.
-2 53 2 0 54 Safety Widen and redo dregg Marior En.
+4 2 53 Safety Widen and redo Gregg Manor Ln.
 Add street lights.
-Safety Widen this street and make Parsons a walkable street.
+2 0 54 Safety Widen this street and make Parsons a walkable street.
 Do away with street parking and move parking to the back of buildings.
 Needs more lane to handle flow of traffic.
-1 0 55 Safety Safety Safer road visibility for traffic exiting school buildings 0 56 Safety curves.
+1 0 55 Safety Safer road visibility for traffic exiting school buildings 0 0 56 Safety Farm to market road is so dark and it has so many curves.
 This road needs lights.
-0 57 Safety Fix the grading so that water flows out into Robert Wagner bend appropriately.
+4 0 57 Safety Fix the grading so that water flows out into Robert Wagner bend appropriately.
 All the water retains on this property and has degraded the residential lots south of it.
 Stormwater permits may be in violation if storm water is not flowing appropriately.
 3 1